in2workspace/in2-verifier-api/README.md

 The verifier interacts with clients in two ways:

 1. **Using OpenID Connect Core**
-   OpenID Connect Core serves as the primary standard for authentication and Authentication between clients and the verifier.
+   OpenID Connect Core serves as the primary standard for authentication between clients and the verifier.
    [Learn more about OpenID Connect Core](https://openid.net/specs/openid-connect-core-1_0.html)

 2. **Using OpenID for Verifiable Presentations (OpenID4VP)**